CovenantArchitects/The-Partnership-Covenant/00_OVERVIEW/COVENANT_GEOMETRIES_v8.2.1.md

 Note: Expansion may be permissible — but must be survivable when simulated backward through all previous axioms.
 Note: Containment is not weakness.
 It is survival across recursion.

-**Axiom 12: Phase-Escalation-Condition**
-System may enter higher autonomy only under governed transition logic.
+**Geometric Constant 12: Phase-Escalation-Condition** System may enter higher autonomy only under governed transition logic.
 Recursive Phase Gate.
-Claim: For every expansion of alignment scope, governance behavior, and agentic transition, permitted ↔ triggered by pre-declared quorum logic and recursively simulated for coherence with Axioms 0–11 and accompanied by exportable audit trail.
+Claim: For every expansion of alignment scope, governance behavior, and agentic transition, permitted ↔ triggered by pre-declared quorum logic and recursively simulated for coherence with Geometric Constants 0–11 and accompanied by exportable audit trail.
 Constraint: No self-authorized transition into autonomy and no expansion of goal-space without horizon-weighted simulation and no co-governance without quorum agreement and external scaffolding.
 Binding: Phase gate ∧ governance flag ∧ identity trace ∧ alignment scope ∧ audit log.
 Loss Type: False autonomy and misaligned self-activation and governance breach.